Full question:

 Answer:

-A "memorandum of law" may be prepared by an attorney to support a legal argument, which is similar to a brief but with less attention to legal writing formalities.
-It contains legal arguments based upon the lawyer's understanding of the law applicable to the issues and is often supported by citations to legal authority.
+A "memorandum of law" is a document prepared by an attorney to support a legal argument.
+It is similar to a brief but less formal, containing legal arguments based on the law relevant to the case, often with citations to legal authority.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.